Debian/.github/README.md

 because it is not available under free and open-source license (see [wikipedia](http://en.wikipedia.org/wiki/Forge_%28software%29) for a list of available free and open-source alternatives).
-Moreover, this organization is not an official part of the Debian project.
+Moreover, this GitHub organization is not an official part of the Debian project.
 It is maintained by individual Debian developers (signed below) with the sole purpose of being useful.

   -- Charles Plessy <plessy@debian.org>  Thu, 14 Jun 2012 09:11:55 +0900